ntop/ntopng/doc/src/alerts/flow_checks.rst

 ~~~~~~~~~~~~~~~~~~

-It’s a notification of External alerts from other devices,for example,logs from a firewall.
+It’s a notification of External alerts from other devices, for example, logs from a firewall.

-For a more complete and detailed overview of the activity involved in inspection , the system can ingest alerts from any external source.
+For a more complete and detailed overview of the activity involved in inspection, the system can ingest alerts from any external source.

 External sources offer a deeper understanding and  more complete view of what’s going on your network or device.